 This distressed dresser was painted with two coats of caviar chalk mineral paint and allowed to dry overnight. shortly after painting, I used a kitchen scrubber sponge to distress the edges on carefully chosen areas to add a bit of depth and character.
 It’s so easy!
 Just wet the kitchen sponge, use the scrubber side to carefully remove the amount of paint that you want to be removed and then wipe the distressed area clean with the smooth side of the sponge.
 Done!

 Sealing Your Distressed Dresser With Black Wax

 This is really cool!
-Did you know you can make your own black wax?
+Did you know you can make your own black wax with a clear wax?
 It’s a great compliment to this black chalk painted, distressed dresser and you don’t have to worry about streaking with the wax over the black.
 Black painted furniture can get tricky, but using this method with wax, works!
 I love the feel of a waxed piece and sometimes it’s the logical choice.

-To make black wax I used about 4 Tbsp of soft furniture wax and added about a 1 tsp of the Wise Owl paint.
+To make black wax for your distressed dresser, use about 4 Tbsp of soft furniture wax and added about a 1 tsp of the Caviar chalk mineral paint.
 I really kinda eyeballed it.
 Just add enough paint to the wax to tint it a bit.
-Wise Owl Chalk Synthesis Paint is highly pigmented so it’s great for making colored waxes with their paints.
+The chalk mineral paint is highly pigmented so it’s great for making colored waxes with their paints.

 Applying the black wax is fairly easy when you use a soft wax brush.
 To apply it to your chalk painted furniture, use a circular motion when applying to make sure the wax covers the paint completely, then I smooth it out in one direction.
 If you allow the wax to dry in the circular pattern without smoothing it out, the finish will be uneven when it dries and you’ll be calling me for help.
 LOL, It ain’t pretty!
 Allow it to dry then buff with a clean lint-free cloth until it’s silky smooth on the distressed dresser.

 Black Distressed Dresser